 The Brighton Police Department (BPD) is responsible for general public safety; prevention of crime; responding to and investigating crime; apprehension of those who commit crime; public order; traffic safety; criminal justice records; and safety education.
 The department is service oriented and serves the community by building partnerships to address crime and crime-related problems, which is commonly referred to as a community-oriented or community-based policing philosophy.

-The Brighton Police Administration consists of the Chief of Police, Assistant to the Chief, four Commanders, and two administrative assistants.
+The Brighton Police Administration consists of the Chief of Police, Deputy Chief, and three administrative assistants.

 Deputy Chief of Police - Betsy Westbrook